sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningGUIExperiment/DefiningMonitorsAndInspectors.md

 ## Define a monitor

-A monitor(InspectorsAndMonitors#monitor) allows to follow the value of an arbitrary expression in GAML.
+A [monitor](InspectorsAndMonitors#monitor) allows to follow the value of an arbitrary expression in GAML.
 It will appear, in the User Interface, in a small window on its own and be recomputed every time step (or according to its refresh facet).

 Definition of a monitor: